Skip to main content

 Screenshot of Bell-Fruit Super Nudge Gambler

-The nudges are a feature, similar to the hold functionality and as such, are prevalent in classic, 3-reel slots.
-The feature enables players to move one of the slot’s reels up or down, either a single time or several times in succession.
-This way, players can potentially form more winning combinations and avoid the frustration resulting from the near misses.
+Nudges are a feature similar to the hold functionality and, as such, are prevalent in classic 3-reel slots.
+The feature enables players to move one of the slot’s reels up or down, either once or several times in succession.
+This can help form additional winning combinations and avoid the frustration of near misses.

 30. Payline

-The paylines are a fundamental part of any slot, regardless of whether it is a classic, 3-reel game or a more advanced video slot.
-In order to pay out, matching symbols need to line up across active paylines.
-The higher the number of paylines, the bigger chances players have to hit winning combinations.
-The paylines can either be fixed or adjustable.
-In the first case, players need to bet one or more credits on all lines per every spin.
-In the second instance, one gets to choose which lines to activate and bet on, but only the active lines will pay on winning combinations.
-In most cases, matching symbols pay out from left to right, but there are slots which pay either way.
+Paylines are fundamental to any slot, whether it is a classic 3-reel game or a more advanced video slot.
+To pay out, matching symbols must align on active paylines.
+The higher the number of paylines, the greater the chance players have to hit winning combinations.
+Paylines can be fixed or adjustable.
+In the first case, players must bet one or more credits on all lines for every spin.
+In the second, they choose which lines to activate and bet on, but only active lines pay on winning combinations.
+Most slots pay from left to right, though some pay either way.

 31. Paytable

-Each and every slot has a paytable where players can find extensive information on how matching symbols pay.
-Typically, the highest-paying symbols are listed first, followed by the low-paying symbols, represented by high playing cards.
-In addition, the paytable contains information on the slot’s additional features, such as bonus games, free spins, wilds, scatters, and bonus symbols.
+Every slot has a paytable where players can find detailed information on how matching symbols pay.
+Typically, the highest-paying symbols are listed first, followed by low-paying symbols represented by high playing cards.
+The paytable also contains information on the slot’s additional features, such as bonus games, free spins, wilds, scatters, and bonus symbols.

 32. Progressive Jackpot